-Busch's double agent operation was a typical Soviet operation for the period and possibly significant for the early history of the case: the brother-in-law of a Geblen employee had run a sort of service in the immediate post-war years assisting former SD personnel to cover their tracks and to find gainful employment.
-The KGB in Vienna caught on to him and with this compromising knowledge recruited the Gehlen employee.
-The Geblen man reported the Soviet recruitment and found himself with Busch as a case officer.
-Why Busch really tried to play him back without telling anyone is not in CIA records, nor is any description of the content of the playback, which lasted nearly two years.
+Busch's double agent operation was a typical Soviet operation for the period and possibly significant for the early history of this case; the brother-in-law of a Gehlen employee had run a sort of service in the immediate post-war years assisting former SD personnel to cover thirr tracks and to find gainful employment.
+The KGB in Vienna caught on to him and with this compromising knowledge managed to recruit the Gehlen employee.
+The Gehlen man reported the Sovict recruitment and found himself with Busch as a case officer.
+Why Busch really tried to play him back without telling anyone is not in CIA records, nor is any description of the content of the play-back, which lnsted nearly two years.

-Bavarian LfV, to whom he reported the KGB recruitment and who in turn passed him on to the BND in the person of Reile.
-Reile's plan was to put Panzinger in contact with an ostensible BND net (real people, fabricated activity), about which he could then report to the KGB.
-When Panzinger happened to becoma reacquainted with Busch, whom he had known before the war, Reile allowed Panzinger to mention this to the KGB.
-Panzinger did not know Busch was a BND man until the KGB wrote back telling him to be wary of Busch.
+a former senior officer in the RSHA.
+He had been in charge of Rote Kapelle investigations for a while, later Chief of SD Ostland (Baltic States and Belorussia).
+In 1947 he had been captured by the Soviets in Vienna and imprisoned in the Soviet Union on charges of war crimes committed against a Soviet officer.
+In 1956 he was released on the promise that he would work for the KGB "to penetrate the BND and to report on political events in the Federal Republic".
+Upon his return to Germany in early 1956 he went directly to an old friend, the President of the Bavarian LfV, to whom he reported the KGB recruitment and who in turn passed him on to the BND in the person of Reile.
+Reile's planswas to put Panzinger in contact with an ostensible BND net (real people, fabricated activity), about which he could then report to the KGB.
+When Panzinger happened to become reacquainted with Busch, whom he had known before the war, Reile allowed Panzinger to mention this to the KGB.
+Panzinger did not know Busch was a BND man until the KGB . wrote back telling him to be wary of Busch.
 Reile then made Busch Panzinger's BND case officer and a deliberate sitting duck for recruitment by the KGB.
-The case was handled in a desultory fashion by Reile for a while, then by another colleague, until the fall of 1953, when it was given to Felfe.
+The case was handled in a desultory fashion by Reile for a while, then by another colleague, until the fall of 1958, when it was given to Felfe.
 During this two year period nothing much happened.
-Indeed, Panzinger's KGB case officer, "Heinz," exhibited all the reactions of a very suspicious man.
+Indeed, Panzinger's KGB case officer, "Heinz", exhibited all the reactions of a very suspicious man.
 Panzinger met him only once during the two years (in one of the LENA case safehouses in Berlin!), and the whole proceeding had come to a near standstill when Felfe moved in.